Search Engine Optimisation has become one of the most important factors for creating business awareness.

 Recent research shows that only 5% of websites not on the first page of search results are viewed.
 Which makes it increasingly important to optimise your website and ensure it’s ranked as best as possible, and that you have a variety of content for each stage of the customer journey.
 This is because not only does Google rank quality of content, it ranks based on the searcher’s intent.
 If a searcher just wants to be aware of a certain product, or if they’re considering a particular brand or product, or if they’re ready to buy, Google will bring up different results for each of these intents.
 You should also be keeping in mind that everyone is fighting for to be featured on that first results page, so there is increased competition between businesses.
 The increase in competition can quickly lead to your website becoming obsolete if you don’t work to keep up to date with SEO.

 As everything is becoming more and more digitalised, the need for businesses to adapt their marketing methods to reflect this, is growing.
 It’s no longer enough to rely on a website, a few leaflets, and word-of-mouth to market your business anymore (as would have been the case 15 years ago).
 An integrated marketing strategy with a mix of print and digital adverts, information, profiles, will help ensure your business stays dynamic and reaches your desired audience.

+To get started, you can read our basic SEO checklist or check out our deeper dive into SEO fundamentals.
 Whether you’re starting off on your digital journey, or would simply like some extra help along the way, contact LOCALiQ and discover our marketing services today.